Entanglement entropy and kinematic space in BCFT and RG flow

 Plugging this back, we can solve equations (\ref{sep1}) and (\ref{sep2}) for $S_{EE}$,

 where $A$, $B$, $C$ etc. are arbitrary constants and $A$ is related to $K$.
-One can check easily that (\ref{sepsol}) satisfies the equation \ref{eeeqtn}.
-However, we know that given the wave equation with source, one can always add a term $f(\sigma_{1}) + g(\sigma_{2})$ to the solution because it satisfies the source free counterpart of the equation \ref{eeeqtn}.
-As we assume the symmetry $(\sigma_{1},\sigma_{2}) \rightarrow (\sigma_{2},\sigma_{1})$ in kinematic space, and therefore a symmetry of the entanglement entropy, in our case, f and g must be same, so that the full solution of $S_{EE}$ is of the form:
+One can check easily that (\ref{sepsol}) satisfies the equation (\ref{eeeqtn}).
+However, we know that given the wave equation with source, one can always add a term $f(\sigma_{1}) + g(\sigma_{2})$ to the solution because it satisfies the source free counterpart of the equation (\ref{eeeqtn}).
+Adding this general solution of the source free equation to the particular solution obtained through equations (\ref{Sansatz} -\ref{sepsol}), gives us the general solution the equation(\ref{main}), after imposing the appropriate boundary conditions, which we discuss below.